Subscribe

 By the same token, there’s typically more room for color variety amongst the tiles themselves than amongst the grout.
 Grout can certainly contrast with the tiles it borders, but in most cases, it would look rather strange to walk into a room with bright red grout, no matter what color the tiles were.

 Choosing grout color isn’t always an easy process.
-But it’s only complicated by the fact that it’s about more than just what color you like best when you look at the available options.
+It becomes more complex when you consider more than just what color you like best when you look at the available options.
+You have to consider how the grout color will compare with the tile color, as well as what it will mean for installing and cleaning.

+Believe it or not, the color of your grout can have an impact on how you apply it and on how much you have to clean it later on.
 The good news is that if you’re aware of these factors when you choose the grout, you can make sure you know exactly what you’re signing up for.
-Here are some things to consider when deciding what color grout to use.
+Here are some things to consider when deciding what color grout to use:

-Apparent Size
+1. Apparent Size

 It may seem strange, but grout can affect how big a room feels.
-If you walk into a room that uses complementing or matching grout color, the grout will make all the tiles feel connected, giving off the feel of a wider floor.
+If you walk into a room that uses complementing or matching grout colors, the grout will make all the tiles feel connected, giving off the feel of a wider floor.

 Contrasting grout, on the other hand, makes the space feel more active and full.
 If you’re more comfortable in smaller spaces, contrasting might be the way to go.
 Otherwise, consider matching or complementing colors.

-Pattern
+2. Pattern

 Tile mosaic pattern

-Stains
+3. Stains

 One danger to using dark grout is that it can stain light-colored tiles.
 If you want to install that particular combination, be sure to apply a sealant to your tiles before you apply the grout.
 Test the sealant beforehand to make sure it will be effective.

-Cleaning
+4. Cleaning

 Darker shades of grout may be more of a pain to install, but they can save you trouble down the road.
 That’s because floors are natural spots for dirt to accumulate, particularly in high-traffic areas.
 As grout is usually slightly below the level of the tiles, it’s hard for mops and vacuums to clean those depressions out well.